ps2store/ps2suitcase/Readme.md

 * `background_colors` must contain exactly four entries; `light_directions` and `light_colors` expect three entries each.
 Omit these arrays to keep the defaults.
 * `ambient_color` and `background_transparency` are optional—leave them out to rely on the standard lighting values bundled with the packer.

+### Templates

+Starter templates for both configuration files live in `assets/templates/psu.toml` and `assets/templates/title.cfg`.
+The GUI `File` menu offers "Create … from template" actions so you can drop these starting points straight into a project before editing.

 The GUI mirrors the same settings so you can preview and persist changes without touching the TOML by hand.

 ## Credits